mthvedt/qarth/README.md

 ### A command-line app

-Qarth's basic facade is very simple.
-Here's how to use it:
+Qarth's basic facade authenticates users in only two multimethod calls.

 ```clojure
 ; Assume service is an OAuth service with no callback